 Share with students that knowing about floating and sinking helps us in many ways, such as when we need to cross a river or an ocean.
-Let them know they will now explore the question.
-What are ways to cross bodies of water?
+Let them know they will now explore this question: What are ways to cross bodies of water?

 This is the driving question to put into the KLEWS chart.

 Show children the cover of the book What Floats in a Moat? and ask them to consider how this story connects to the question about crossing water barriers.
 Read or share the recording of the book with the child.
-Stop at parts to ask the child the following questions:
+Pause at various points to ask the children the following questions:

 What is the problem that Archie and Skinny must overcome?
-(Stop at :30 seconds)
+(Pause at :30 seconds)

 What does Archie want to do to cross the moat?
 What does Skinny want to do?
-(Stop at 1:13)
+(Pause at 1:13)

 What science does Archie need to know to solve this problem?
-What did Archie do in order to use “science” to solve his problem?
-(Stop at 1:50)
+What did Archie do to use “science” to solve his problem?
+(Pause at 1:50)

 What are changes that Archie makes to the barrel each time to see if it will float and help him cross the moat?
-(Stop at the following 3:34, 6:20, 7:56)
+(Pause at the following times: 3:34, 6:20, 7:56)

 One way to make the book more meaningful to students is to help them connect it to their own world.
-A strategy called text to world connections where the reader or adult models and then asks the children to connect the story text to larger experiences in the world that they may have had, In this case, it engages the children in identifying what the problem is in the story and how others have accomplished the challenge of crossing a body of water.
+This can be done using a strategy called text to world connections, in which the reader or adult models and then asks the children to connect the story text to larger experiences in the world that they may have had.
+In this case, it engages the children in identifying what the problem is in the story and how others have accomplished the challenge of crossing a body of water.

-Using the different objects that you gathered, ask the students to make predictions about each and answer will it float or sink.
-Wait until the very end of the objects to use the can of soda (not a diet soda) as an object.
+Using the different objects that you gathered, ask the students to make predictions about each and state whether it will float or sink.
+Wait until the very last object has been discussed to use the can of soda (not a diet soda) as an object.
 You will need two cans of the same type of soda to do this investigation.
 Have the children explain why they think something will sink or float in the moat as you create a list of possible reasons.

-Tell the children that this is a time for discoveries similar to what Archie said in the story and they will test what floats just like Archie and Skinny.
-Using either a basin or kitchen sink, fill it with water followed by modeling how they will test each object by placing it in the basin or sink.
+Tell the children that this is a time for discoveries similar to what Archie said in the story, and they will test what floats just as Archie and Skinny did.
+Fill either a basin or kitchen sink with water, then model how they will test each object by placing it in the basin or sink.
 An example of an item that can be used is a metal key.

 Pick up the can of soda again and ask the students to describe what happened when the can was placed in the water (the can sank).